Ghilain/Ghilain/README.md

 🏂 I'm currently a web developer using WordPress at [Digitaline Ltd.](https://digitaline.rw/)

-🔆 I'm a full-stack developer with knowledge of HTML, CSS, JavaScript, and PHP, and I have knowledge of database skills in MySql, In my spare time, I research, make graphics designs, and look for a remote tech job.
+🔆 I'm a full-stack web developer with knowledge of HTML, CSS, JavaScript, and PHP, and I have knowledge of database skills in MySql, In my spare time, I research, make graphics designs, and look for a remote tech job.

 🖱️ Find me on my email: ishimweghilain5050@gmail.com.